Aliko47/ESXi-ConfigBackup/README.md

 .\ESXi-BackupConfig.ps1 -Username <vCenter-Admin@vsphere.Local> -vCenter <vcenter.your.domain.tld> -ChangePwOrAddUser $true/$false
 ```

-- **Mandatory** Username: The Username which need to loggin to vCenter/ESXi-Host
+- **!Mandatory! -Username**: The Username which need to loggin to vCenter/ESXi-Host
-- **Mandatory** vCenter: vCenter/ESXi-Host Hostname or IP-Adress
+- **!Mandatory! -vCenter**: vCenter/ESXi-Host Hostname or IP-Adress
-- **Not Mandatory** ChangePwOrAddUser: Boolean.
+- **!Not Mandatory! -ChangePwOrAddUser**: Boolean.
 If you want to change a password which is stored in VICredentialStore or add a new user to it.
 Otherwise leave it without this parameters.

 ## Requirements